rsksmart/eloipool/README_Rootstock.txt

 With -o OUTPUT will extract the logged actions from the log file and will write it to in CSV format to the file specified.

-> ./logparser.py logs/ckpool.log -o actions.csv
+> python3 logparser.py ../eloipool.log -o actions.csv

 The fields logged are: action name, start time, duration, id

-> ./logparser.py logs/ckpool.log -s
+> python3 logparser.py ckpool.log -s -o actions.csv > summary.csv

 With the -s flag will display a summary of the high level operations

 The fields logged are: action name, start time, duration, jobid, clients, notification duration

 Output example
 --------------